Redeeming Falsifiability?: Falsifiability

-More recently, a sizeable collection of papers exploring rational inattention and endogenous flexible information acquisition has emerged.
-A subclass of these are those papers that study the contracting problem of paying an agent to acquire information. \cite{rappoport2017incentivizing} study the problem of inducing an agent to acquire hard evidence; and \cite{yoder2022designing} studies the impact of private information in this setting, introducing a screening element. \cite{sharma} asks how to impel a risk-neutral agent to acquire and report honestly soft information in a two-state environment;\footnote{\cite{muller} formulate an ``ignorance equivalent,'' which they apply to (among other things) incentivizing an agent to acquire and report information.} and \cite{whitmeyer2022buying} study the general problem of ``buying opinions,'' allowing for an arbitrary number of states and risk aversion.
-In both \cite{zermeno2011} and \cite{clark2021contracts} both learning and decision making are delegated to an agent.
+More recently, a sizable collection of papers exploring rational inattention and endogenous flexible information acquisition has emerged.
+A subclass of these are those papers that study the contracting problem of paying an agent to acquire information. \cite{rappoport2017incentivizing} study the problem of inducing an agent to acquire hard evidence; and \cite{yoder2022designing} studies the impact of private information in this setting, introducing a screening element. \cite{whitmeyer2023buying} and \cite{sharma2024procuring} ask how to impel an agent to (costly) acquire and report honestly soft information.\footnote{\cite{muller} formulate an ``ignorance equivalent,'' which they apply to (among other things) incentivizing an agent to acquire and report information.} In \cite{zermeno2011} and \cite{clark2021contracts}, both learning and decision making are delegated to an agent.

-This paper connects the expert-testing and information-acquisition literatures, allowing the competent expert to acquire information in a classical setting of designing tests to fail charlatans.
+This paper connects the expert-testing and information-acquisition literatures, allowing the competent expert to acquire information in a classical setting of designing tests to fail quacks.